|

 two worlds, these songs have been deliberately chosen for their `Indianness,'

-which has been further enhanced by Madooo using Indian instruments as a measure of his tribute
+enhanced by Madooo using Indian instruments as a measure of his tribute

 to John, Paul, George and Ringo."